-• If a modifier accepts characters in a set, then the Parse variable includes the modifier and possible values with the € character as a separator.
+• If a modifier accepts characters in a set, then the Parse variable includes the modifier and possible values with the ε character as a separator.
 For example:

 '''

--<modifier name>∈<set of characters> so -XYZ∈abc012 means that the modifier -XYZ can accept any number and combination of characters in the set abc012, such as ab2a0b.
+-<modifier name>€<set of characters>

+so -XYZ€abc012 means that the modifier -XYZ can accept any number and combination of characters in the set abc012, such as ab2a0b.

 '''

-If a modifier accepts specific strings, then the Parse variable includes the modifier and possible values with the = character as a separator and the strings separated by space characters.
+• If a modifier accepts specific strings, then the Parse variable includes the modifier and possible values with the = character as a separator and the strings separated by space characters.
 For example:

-'''

--<modifier name>=<string1> <string2> <string3> so -XYZ=abc 012 means that the modifier -XYZ can accept either abc or 012 as a modifier value.
+''' -<modifier name>="<string1> <string2> <string3>" so -XYZ="abc 012" means that the modifier -XYZ can accept either abc or 012 '''

-'''